Ah spring! A glorious time for rejuvenation and new beginnings, and hopefully not seasonal allergies.

 6. Organize policies and procedures

 If you are like us, you have probably been relying more on internal policies in the last few months.
-Policies like remote work or COVID-19 are policies that may not have been on your radar six months ago, but stuff like this is mission critical as we go forward.
+Policies like remote work or COVID-19 are policies that may not have been on your radar a few years ago, but stuff like this is mission critical as we go forward.

 Take some time to consider what policies you need, and where to host them on your intranet so employees can easily access the information they need.